 To some of you, this could look like a surprise.
 However, you will be playing more hands from the big blind than from other positions, and you should learn how to do that in the right way.
 Otherwise, you will come up short of many benefits.
 If you want all of the information in one place, you can find it in “Big blind versus the world of MTT” course or build these ranges yourself.
 Today I will go over necessary steps, which you need to take into consideration when playing from BB.

 Even if we are not going to talk much about preflop, I just have to touch this.
 To have a good understanding of further discussion you need to realize that you should be defending extremely wide from the big blind preflop.

 A lot of the time your opponent will be just min-raising or and usually, you will have antes in the game as well.
 Therefore, you will be getting ridiculous good odds to defend even relatively weak holdings.
-To learn more, you can find more info and complete ranges for preflop play for each position in MTT preflop master course!
+You can easily check this with one of many poker training software apps available today.

 Thus, to justify calling that wide, you need to know how to play these hands on many different boards and in constantly changing MTT poker tournament dynamics.